 “If this plan or this undertaking is of man, it will fail; but if it is of God, you will not be able to overthrow them.”
 Acts 5:38-39

 These are the words of Gamaliel in Acts 5.
 He was a member of the Jerusalem council, a Pharisee in good standing with the people.
 The Apostles had been arrested the previous night for preaching Christ, but in the middle of their first night’s imprisonment they were released by an angel of the Lord.
 The next day they were found again preaching the gospel in the temple as the angel had instructed.
-The council was enraged and would have killed them there lest Gamaliel spoke up.
+The council was enraged and would have killed them had Gamaliel not spoken up.
 His words are inspired and provide great encouragement for the Church today.

 Man’s Undertakings fail